 We will then sit for a few minutes, reviewing our images at the tables on the Terrace while we wait for the blue hour of Civil Twilight to appear.

 Then we will have the opportunity to shoot Washington, DC from all four angles of the rooftop Terrace, first coming from the south side of the terrace looking towards Washington Harbor, Georgetown and the Watergate complex, from the east side looking towards the city itself, from the southeast corner looking towards the illuminated Lincoln Memorial and the Washington Monument, from the south side of the Terrace looking towards the Roosevelt and Arlington Memorial Bridges, with the car headlights and taillights streaming lights across our images, and finally from the western part of the Terrace, looking across the Potomac River at the Arlington Skyline with its illuminated skyscrapers.

 With slow shutter speeds, shooting on Manual, we can get all the car headlights and taillights to draw colorful white and red lines across our pictures.

 Here are some samples of the images you will get on this safari.

 Professional architectural photographer and Washington Photo Safari director E. David Luria will provide guidance on shooting these images in the manual mode and setting the correct white balance to get beautiful images of the city at sunset, in the golden hour, in the blue hour of Civil Twilight, and at night.

-Bring your camera, all your lenses, short, medium and wide, a tripod, a circular polarizing filter, a neutral density filter, and a flashlight to see your camera controls at night.
+Bring your camera, all your lenses, short, medium and wide, a circular polarizing filter, a neutral density filter, and a flashlight to see your camera controls at night.
+We will use the railings available all around the terrace to steady our cameras, tripods are not allowed here.
 No camera?
 No problem.
 Bring your smartphone, it will do a fine job.